 - Browse recent acquisitions and sign up for our literature awareness service.

-Three main categories of documents are included: (1) reports, studies, and papers submitted by projects funded by the National Institute on Disability and Rehabilitation Research (as featured in the NIDRR Program Directory); (2) articles published in rehabilitation-related periodicals; and (3) commercially published books.
+Four main categories of documents are included: (1) reports, studies, and papers submitted by projects funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (as featured in the NIDILRR Program Directory); (2) articles published in rehabilitation-related periodicals; (3) international research originally collected by the CIRRIE project, and (4) commercially published books.
 Some non-print materials are also included.

 Some full-text versions of original research documents are now available online!
 More about full-text.

-You might also like these other NIDRR databases:
+You might also like these other NIDILRR databases:

-- CIRRIE's database of international rehabilitation research literature.
+- RehabMeasures curated database of rehabilitation measurement tools.

 - The Model Systems Knowledge Translation Center databases of research from the TBI, SCI, and Burn Model Systems.